 This important Gnostic work has been known to scholars for over two hundred years.
 It was originally purchased by a private citizen from a bookseller in London and then purchased by the British Museum in 1785.
 It is an expansive document of Upper Egyptian origin that appears to be a collection (at least two scribes seem to be involved) of Gnostic Coptic manuscripts.
 The exact meaning of “Pistis Sophia” has been argued by scholars but generally means something akin to “Faith Wisdom” or “Wisdom of Faith”.
 The Pistis Sophia includes passages in which a transfigured Jesus is described teaching His followers about the mysteries of Heaven and various spiritual matters.

 These ancient non-canonical texts are late, heretical documents.
 Follow the links and investigate each document.
 When they are examined under the criteria we use to determine eyewitness reliability, they fail the test.
 The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.
+Follow the links and investigate each document.
+When they are examined under the criteria we use to determine eyewitness reliability, they fail the test.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.